bcgov/smk-legacy-ui/docs/SMK-API---Create-a-map-configuration.md

-#
+# `POST` MapConfigurations - Create a new SMK Map Configuration

 Executing a POST at the /MapConfigurations/ endpoint with a body containing the required Map Configuration json will create a new, unpublished Map Configuration that can be used for editing.
-All newly created documents will have their SMK Version set to *1*
+All newly created documents will have their SMK Version set to *1*.

 Example of curl command: